What is an argument?

 Here’s where you support your argument.
-Rhetorical proof isn’t mathematical certainty.
-Proof is the ability to withstand something damaging.
+A rhetorical proof isn’t mathematical certainty.
+A proof is the ability to withstand something damaging.
 Your proof should deflect and resist attack.
-Proof is an insurance policy that anticipates objections.
+It is an insurance policy that anticipates objections.
 Your proof is why you’re right.

 - You are right because that’s how we do things around here: appeal to normal practice.

 - You are right because what you say is fashionable, other people agree with you: social proof.

 - You are right because you cite an authority, someone your audience recognizes.
 This is why the internet is littered with quotes.